-Loans used in a market-making strategy or risk managed on a fair value basis are measured at fair value, with changes in fair value recorded in noninterest revenue.
+Loans for which the fair value option has been elected are measured at fair value, with changes in fair value recorded in noninterest revenue.

 Interest income on these loans is accrued and recognized based on the contractual rate of interest.
 Changes in fair value are recognized in noninterest revenue.
 Loan origination fees are recognized upfront in noninterest revenue.
 Loan origination costs are recognized in the associated expense category as incurred.